Skip to main content

 Product List Configuration

-The SCO Menus load a list of products where the user can click and add the product to the transaction basket.
-The Menu maintenance facilitates this function by combining it with the Product List maintenance.
-A Product list will be configured with the product category, and this will be attached to the Menu configuration.
-Please refer to more details under the Menu configuration list.
+The SCO menus load a list of products where the user can select and add products to the transaction basket.
+The Menu Maintenance facilitates this function by combining it with the Product List Maintenance.
+A product list is configured with the product category, and this is attached to the menu configuration.

-Enter a unique ID to the Product List ID field and press Create
+Enter a unique ID in the Product List ID field and press Create.

-Note: import or create the necessary product prices and images of the products.
+Import or create the necessary product prices and images for the products before adding them to the list.

 Repeat this process for all the required product lists.

-The menu navigation and user interface of a SCO POS is drastically different to the one of a Retail or Restaurant POS.
-Configuration under the Menu maintenance is required to accommodate these differences.
+The menu navigation and user interface of a SCO POS is drastically different to that of a Retail or Restaurant POS.
+Configuration under the Menu Maintenance is required to accommodate these differences.

-There are two modes a SCO POS can be during its operation; these must be configured with their associated menus:
+There are two modes a SCO POS can operate in during its operation; these must be configured with their associated menus:

 • SCO User Mode - this mode allows the SCO user to navigate through the SCO-configured menus and complete a transaction.

-• Supervisor User Mode – this mode allows supervisor users to assits a SCO user when they encounter an error or an approval is needed.
-The supervisor user takes control of the transaction and help the customer to complete it.
+• Supervisor User Mode - this mode allows supervisor users to assist an SCO user when they encounter an error or an approval is needed.
+The supervisor user takes control of the transaction and helps the customer to complete it.
 This menu is similar to the Retail/Restaurant POS.

 Supervisor users are able to switch between the two modes.

-Press Create New Menu button and create new Menu in the Menu maintenance:
+Press Create New Menu to create a new menu in the Menu Maintenance.

 Menu SetPOS